 We are looking for an experienced registered manager with strong leadership skills, excellent communication skills, experienced and enthusiastic about working with children, young people, young adults and their families.

-Level 5 Diploma in Leadership and Management for Residential Childcare, or a qualification which is considered to be equivalent to the Level 5 Diploma.
+• Level 5 Diploma in Leadership and Management for Residential Childcare, or a qualification, which is considered equivalent to the Level 5 Diploma.

 This role will offer you the opportunity to be part of a permanent team at our established outstanding Ade Adepitan Short Break Centre.
 You will have supportive managers and you will work within a dedicated team of colleagues with good knowledge around disabled children and young people.

 Our benefits and support package to staff is extensive, comparing favourably with other London boroughs.

 • Your own laptop, iPhone 7, probably the best supportive technology amongst London local authorities.

 • Good working environment and a state of the art building.